Context-Aware Indoor Point Cloud Object Generation through User Instructions: Methodology

-Given the inherent ambiguity and potential vagueness of many queries, predicting the location of objects poses a significant challenge for our model, as evidenced by our experimental results in \cref{tab:ablation}, we introduce a technique known as \emph{quantified position prediction} (QPP).
-This fundamental concept entails the transformation of a continuous coordinate system into discrete bins, thereby simplifying the intricate regression problem into an easier classification task.
+Given the inherent ambiguity and potential vagueness of many queries, predicting the location of objects poses a significant challenge for our model, as evidenced by our experimental results in Tab.~\ref{tab:ablation}, we introduce a technique known as \emph{quantized position prediction}.
+This fundamental concept entails transforming a continuous coordinate system into discrete bins, simplifying the intricate regression problem into an easier classification task.

 We divide the space into discrete bins and train the model to predict the normalized $xyz$ coordinates within each bin.
 The division procedure can be formulated as:

 where $\tilde{\vect{l}}$ is the normalized bin coordinate, $\vect{l}$ is the original coordinate, $\lfloor\cdot\rfloor$ is the floor rounding function, $\max_{xyz}$ and $\min_{xyz}$ represent the maximum and minimum coordinate of each axis respectively, and $B$ is the total number of bins.